OWASP/owasp-summit-2017/Working-Sessions/Owasp/Owasp-Latam-Region.md

 ## Outcomes

-- Roadmap/ 5-year plan for OWASP in Latin America
+- 5-year plan for OWASP in Latin America
+- Latam Tour Policy Update

 ## Who

 The target audience for this Working Session is:

+- Latam Chapter Leaders (remotely)
 - Chapter Leaders
 - Project Leaders
-- Sponsors

----

 ## Working materials

-- Draft roadmap/ 5-year plan for OWASP growth in Latin America
-- Please add as much information as possible before the sessions
+- Latam Tour History and results
+- Latam chapter leaders list

 ### Content

-...
-Add content ...
+Currently Latam regions is growing, active chapter leaders are ready to go.
+We need to define a real roadmap, with rules, obligations, and activities.